Brass instrument valve: Rotary valve

 In variations on Riedl's design into the 20th century, the rotor ports were cut or drilled from a rotor made from a slice of solid brass rod, or sometimes used short pieces of tubing, brazed into an assembled or cast rotor.
 Many other innovations in traditional rotary valve design and manufacture have taken place since the late 20th century to improve their resistance and other playing characteristics.
 Willson Rotax and CAIDEX valves and Greenhoe valves use vents between the ports to allow air to escape through the rotor as the rotor switches positions.
 This eliminates the "pop" heard or felt with a traditional rotary valve.
 Other designs use a larger diameter rotor to accommodate port tubing with a circular or constant-area cross-section, which helps with perceived "stuffiness" of valves; earlier designs used narrow elliptical tubes to fit into a smaller diameter rotor.
 German maker Meinlschmidt have patented an "Open Flow" rotor with self-lubricating spiral channels in the rotor spindle and open, circular ports.

-Horns almost always have rotary valves, and they are found on most orchestral F and CC tubas and cimbassos.
-In most European orchestras, particularly in Germany, they are also used for trumpets, bass trumpets, and Wagner tubas.
+Horns almost always have rotary valves, and they are found on many orchestral F and CC tubas and most cimbassos.
+In European orchestras, particularly in Germany, they are also used for trumpets, bass trumpets, and Wagner tubas.

 Trombone F attachment valves are usually rotary, although the desire to maintain "openness" through the valve section by eliminating 90° bends in the valve and tubing has led to many radical valve designs since the 1970s, such as the Thayer axial flow valve and Hagmann valve.

 Trombone valve attachments.
 Standard rotary valve, left; Thayer axial flow valve, center; Hagmann valve, right.